Gabriel Elorde: Fighting style

 A southpaw, Flash Elorde was known for his boxing skills and speed.
 Writer Robert Lipsyte once described his style as the "subtle little temple-dancer moves".
-He studied Balintawak Eskrima from his father "Tatang" Elorde who was the Eskrima champion of Cebu, from whom he learned his innovative footwork and maneuvers.
+He studied Balintawak Eskrima from his father "Tatang" Elorde who was the Eskrima champion of Bohol, from whom he learned his footwork and maneuvers.
 Elorde's style from eskrima has been adopted by many boxers, including his friend Muhammad Ali, which influenced the out-boxer style of boxing.

 Early life

 Gabriel Elorde was born in the town of Bogo, Cebu.
 The youngest of 15 children, he came from a poor family.

 Elorde finished only the 3rd grade of his elementary education and was forced to drop out due to extreme poverty.
 He then began to work as a bearer of bowling balls and, besides this, as a carpenter.

 His love for boxing came from a friend, Lucio Laborte, a former professional boxer.
 Laborte taught him how to box, and Elorde quickly learned the sport and pursued his dream to become a boxer.
 At the time he was only 16 years old.